cse-sim/cse/doc/src/docs/input-data/top-members.md

 Type: string

 Weather file path name for simulation.
-The file should be in the current directory, in the directory CSE.EXE was read from, or in a directory on the operating system PATH.
+The file should be in the current directory, in the directory the CSE executable was read from, or in a directory on the operating system PATH.
 Weather file formats supported are CSW, EPW, and ET1.
 Only full-year weather files are supported.

 Note: Backslash (\\) characters in path names must be doubled to work properly (e.g. "\\\\wthr\\\\mywthr.epw").
 Forward slash (/) may be used in place of backslash without doubling.